 How to Get Your Resume Noticed

-SHOWCASE YOUR EVENT PLANNING EXPERIENCE: Provide a portfolio or exemplative list of events you have planned within the text of your resume and cover letter, quantifying these experiences with numbers (how many attendees?), budget figures, positive client feedback, and other relevant statistics of success.
+SHOWCASE YOUR EVENT PLANNING EXPERIENCE Provide a portfolio or exemplative list of events you have planned within the text of your resume and cover letter, quantifying these experiences with numbers, budget figures, positive client feedback, and other relevant statistics of success.

-MAKE YOUR RESUME LETTER-PERFECT: As an event planner, one of your employer’s chief expectations will be that you plan and deliver flawless events, with no detail overlooked.
-Grammatical, spelling, or formatting errors in your resume or cover letter might well ensure their quick dismissal into the circular file.
+MAKE YOUR RESUME LETTER-PERFECT As an event planner, one of your employer’s chief expectations will be that you plan and deliver flawless events, with no detail overlooked.
+Grammatical, spelling, or formatting errors in your resume or cover letter might well ensure their quick dismissal.
 Proofread and edit carefully.